dvidke/Minutizer/README.md

 Did you finished the match, but you'd watch more?
 Next to the timeline, on the left side you can find the "Randomize" button, which will generate a new match for you.

+#If you'd like to setup our project

+1. Edit this file: db/db_connection.php
+2. Create a database
+3. Import the SQL from the file: db/db_sql.rar (extract it before you gonna work with that)

 # Under the hood (short)
 We are keeping the datas and the statistics of the matches in a database.
 These processes are transacted by the generator.php.
 It processes all the matches one by one and keeps just the data what we need.
 Because of that the pages loading time significantly reduces.
 #Technologies